-The transformational nursing leadership and management style is all about encouraging the staff to take up ownership for their specific roles.
-In addition to that, the employees are positively pushed to surpass the expectations in terms of performance.
+Transformational nursing leadership and management style is all about encouraging the staff to take up ownership of their specific roles.
+In addition to that, the employees are positively pushed to surpass expectations in terms of performance.

 The Negatives of Transformational Leadership: Transformational leaders cannot sustain without an existing structure.
 Hence, in case an organization is new and requires growth; this leadership style wouldn’t be appropriate.